FarronF/limerick-council-meetings/meetings/2018/09/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 4th July 2018.md

 Presentation of Household and Commercial Waste) Bye-Laws, 2018, which were proposed by

-Councillor Foley and seconded by Councillor Collins.--- 3
+Councillor Foley and seconded by Councillor Collins.
+---
+3

 SUPPLEMENTARY ITEM